 This guide will cover the best fishing backpacks and help you decide which one is best for your needs.

-No matter what you fish for from salt water to fly-fishing, there is a pack made specifically with you in mind.
+No matter what you fish for, from saltwater to fly-fishing, there is a pack made specifically with you in mind.
 This is still a fledgling industry but the innovations keep coming.
 From packs with integrated lights for night fishing to integral water bladders to keep you hydrated on the trout stream, these are some of the very best fishing backpacks on the market today.

-Wild River Tackle Tek Nomad Backpack by Custom Leathercraft
+Wild River Tackle Tek Nomad

 Since it is a backpack, it needs to function like one.
 That means it should be comfortable and balanced enough not to war on the intrepid angler during his hike in or hike out from his favorite fishing hole.
 The Nomad got it right with oversized padded shoulder straps to make carrying easy and a ventilated back to keep you cool during your walk.
-Once you have tried this, you will forsake all other tackle carrying methods.
+Once you have tried this, you may forsake all other tackle carrying methods.

 If you wanted to pack this pack full, it could hold a total of 10 medium trays and 4 small trays but you should probably consider using some of that space for a sandwich and some water.
-With this pack, you may end up traveling more than you though.
+With this pack, you may end up traveling more than you thought.